Fractional factorial design generators

 of model terms to be estimated and n is the number

 generators is a cell array

-of strings with one generator per cell.
+of character vectors with one generator per cell.
 Pass

 fracfact to produce the fractional-factorial